A2Z-Cloud/Portevo-Writer-Demo/README.md

 The test that is run in `index.js` is made of two parts.
 First is a call to an [endpoint](https://www.zoho.com/writer/help/api/v1/get-all-fields.html) that will return all the merge and sign metadata for the document.
 This can be used to verify that the merge data within the `merge.json` file is accurate and up to date.
 The second action is the actual call to the merge and sign endpoint.
 Each action is encapsulated in a function that actually makes the call and checks the API response.

 #### `/`
 In the root of the repository we use Make for first time setup.
-This simplifies the actions you need to take to get Node and NPM and any dependencies installed through use of a virtual environment.
+This simplifies the actions you need to take to get Node and NPM and any dependencies installed through use of a virtual environments.
 You will need to ensure you have a version [Python 3](https://www.python.org/downloads/) installed before you proceed as pip is used to setup the virtual environments.

 ##### `/test`
 This folder contains JSON files where you can modify the merge data passed to Zoho during a test.
 The test will also output the results of the test to this folder as JSON.